 The Board first implemented a formal policy on Board diversity in 2017.
 In 2018, the policy was updated to adopt an aspirational target of 30% female representation on its Board by 2022, which the Board exceeded in 2020.
 Striving for a Board profile that is well balanced and representative of diverse experiences and characteristics, the Board Diversity Policy is designed to consider diversity broadly with flexibility to set aspirational targets for other diverse representation.
 The Board continued to increase the diverse representation of its membership consistent with its policy, achieving 45% gender and ethnic/racial diversity in 2021.
 The Board updated its diversity goal late in 2021 to achieve 50% gender and ethnic/racial diversity on the Board by 2025 (while maintaining at least 30% female representation).
-The Board met this diversity goal in 2022.
+The Board exceeded this goal in 2023.
 The Board assesses its diversity goals, including performance against its goals and implementation of new goals, on an annual basis as part of its succession planning.
-See "Environmental and Social Matters - Employee Engagement, Diversity and Inclusion Initiatives" for the diversity disclosure required by the CBCA.
+See "Environmental and Social Matters - Diversity and Inclusion and Employee Engagement" for the diversity disclosure required by the CBCA.